Oklahoma Alternative Teacher Certification

 The Alternative Placement Program is the main alternative pathway to standard licensure in Oklahoma.
 Those following this route must have a bachelor’s degree with a major in an endorsable area with at least a 2.5 GPA and two years of work experience related to the degree earned.
 Candidates must complete an application for the Alternative Placement Program.
-After receiving approval, candidates must then take the Oklahoma General Education Test (OGET) and the appropriate Oklahoma Subject Area Test (OSAT).
+After receiving approval, candidates must then take the appropriate Oklahoma Subject Area Test (OSAT).

 Next, candidates complete the state’s background check process to receive an initial alternative certificate.
 With this certificate, candidates may teach in a classroom setting while pursuing the professional development hours recommended during the application review process.
-Candidates must also pass the Oklahoma Professional Teaching Exam (OPTE) during this stage.
+Candidates must also pass the Praxis Performance Assessment for Teachers (PPAT) during this stage.
 The alternative certificate is only valid for three years and cannot be renewed.
 Candidates must complete all additional licensure requirements during this time to convert to a Standard Certificate.

 The Provisional Career and Technical Education certificate pathway is for those interested in teaching career and technical education subjects.
 To be eligible, candidates must have at least two years of full-time work experience in the subject to be taught.
 Candidates may also be required to hold an acceptable industry credential, if available in the subject area.
 If these requirements are met, an individual may apply for a Provisional certificate.
 Candidates must attend a Divisional New Teacher Academy and complete a training plan to earn standard licensure, but may teach under the Provisional certificate while meeting these requirements.
 Note that those who do not have a bachelor’s degree must earn their degree while holding the provisional license in order to qualify for a standard teaching certificate.

 American Board for the Certification of Teacher Excellence (ABCTE)

 Oklahoma is one of the states that recognize American Board for the Certification of Teacher Excellence (ABCTE) certification as a pathway to state-level teacher licensure.
 Candidates for this pathway must meet ABCTE’s admissions requirements and complete its mentorship and testing program.
 After the program is complete, candidates may apply for a five-year teaching certificate in Oklahoma.